gsmkev/platforms-starter-kit/README.md

 - ✅ Custom subdomain routing with Next.js middleware
 - ✅ Tenant-specific content and pages
 - ✅ Shared components and layouts across tenants
-- ✅ Redis for tenant data storage
+- ✅ PostgreSQL for tenant data storage
 - ✅ Admin interface for managing tenants
 - ✅ Emoji support for tenant branding
 - ✅ Support for local development with subdomains